mbogoevici/spring-xd-docs/Using-Hadoop-VMs-with-Spring-XD.md

     Service-Wide -> Ports and Addresses -> Use DataNode Hostname [✓]

+Click "Save Changes", no need to restart the service since we will reboot the system soon any way.

 **Change VMs hostname:**

 Back to the terminal window, run these commands